wso2/docs-is/en/docs/deploy/monitor/elk-mask-sensitive-information-in-logs.md

 # Mask Sensitive Information in Logs

-There can be business sensitive information that are added to logs in the product console and/or Carbon log files.
-When these logs are shipped to ELK via Filebeat, the information is exposed to those who check.

-To avoid this potential security pitfall, users can mask sensitive information from the log file at the time of shipping via Filebeat.
-In this feature, you can define patterns that need to be masked from the logs.
-This is particularly useful in the cases of credit card numbers, access tokens etc.
+Log files and the product console may contain business sensitive information.
+To avoid such information being exposed, users can mask sensitive information through Filebeat.

+In Filebeat, you can define data patterns that need to be masked in logs.
+This is particularly useful if your logs contain sensitive information such as credit card numbers and access tokens.
-To configure this feature, follow the instructions given below.

-## Configure Filebeat
+## Configure Filebeat to mask sensitive information

-1. Open `filebeat.yml` file located at `{FILEBEAT_HOME}/filebeat.yml`.
+Follow the instructions given below to configure this feature.

+1. Navigate to the home directory of your Filebeat installation and open the **filebeat.yml** file.
-2. Add the following configuration after input section.
+2. Add the following configuration after the **filebeat.input** section.

+    !!! info
+        The given sample replaces the **username** field in the event to the word `MASKED`.
+This is done with the [replace() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) in Javascript.

     ```
     filebeat.inputs: